darkreactions/DRP/setup.md

 There are a number of cron-jobs that need to be set to ensure good functioning of a production grade server.

+Firstly, there is the reaction hash checking cron-job.
+This is a database integrity check that cannot be done using django's inbuilt framework.
+On failure, it notifies your local administrators that there is a problem.
+It is advised that should this check fail, that your local administrator file a bug report with the development group.

+The command for the cron-job is ./manage.py check_hash_collisions

 ###Notes for upgrading from pre-0.02 versions of DRP

 ###Note that everything from here on has been retained for future use, but does not currently apply in this development version